How God Saved Me From Death in Prison

 The day that I was to appear in Court, they took me to the Bellville Magistrates Court in Cape Town and placed me in what is known as ‘Die Gat’ (The Hole); these are’ awaiting trial’ holding cells— deep underground below the Bellville Magistrates Court building— retaining hundreds of offenders and awaiting trial prisoners from all over the Western Cape.

 Naturally, as a white male dressed in a beautiful silk suit, fancy tie, leather shoes, and gold watch, I stood out like a sore thumb.
-I had no suspicion that this look won’t be my grooming any longer.
+I did not suspect that this look won’t be my grooming any longer.

 I had become someone I now hated, yet I had grown to find comfort in it.
 I was comfortable in the power and authority I commanded because of my wealth and connections to rich and famous people.
 I was rotten to the core.
 I was a criminal, yet I didn’t know.
 I called myself a Christian, and I convinced myself I could accomplish life on my own.
 I unconsciously and unintentionally rejected God on many occasions; He wanted to help me return to that place I once called my Salvation.